DWShuo/dwshuo.dev/blog/content/posts/seam-carving/index.md

 ## Content-Aware Image Resizing

-In 2007 a paper was published titled "Seam Carving for Content-Aware Image Resizing", which suggest resizing along seams of low energy.
+In 2007 a paper titled "Seam Carving for Content-Aware Image Resizing" was published, which suggested resizing along seams of low energy.
 A vertical seam is defined in this case as one pixel per row and each pixel being 8-connected (pixels in adjacent rows differ by at most one column).